zrwusa/data-structure-typed/CONTRIBUTING.md

 - Don't forget to run `npm run lint` and `npm test` before submitting pull requests.
 - Make sure that **100%** of your code is covered by tests.

+**Contributing new features **

+- To ensure that there are no conflicts when merging the branch into the main branch,
+- it is necessary to perform the following steps each time new development is going to be conducted on non-main branches:
+- `git pull`,
+- `git rebase main`
+- resolve conflicts before continuing the development.
+- After new features developed
+- `git add .`
+- `git commit -m [rbtree] features` (`rbtree` needs to be replaced by the module you have modified,
+- `features` must be replaced by the detailed description about the features you implemented)
+- `git push`
+- click the `New pull request` on Github https://github.com/zrwusa/data-structure-typed/branches

 **Contributing New Data Structures**